Threat model analysis

 Mithril signing keys

-- integrity: Yes (invalid key is useless obviously)
+- Integrity: Yes (an invalid key is useless)

 Mithril signers registration

-Mithril signer needs to register new verification key every epoch with aggregator (and ultimately other signers).
+must register a new verification key each epoch with the aggregator (and ultimately other signers).

-- confidentiality: No (only verification keys and proofs of possession, which are both public, are used in the signer registration)
+- Confidentiality: No (only public verification keys and proofs of possession are exchanged)

-- integrity: Yes (partial? key registration process is transient and limited in time, but must be complete for a specific epoch)
+- Integrity: Yes (the key registration must be correct and timely for a given epoch)

 Mithril protocol parameters

-Protocol parameters are needed to coordinate the production of valid multi-signatures.
-They are served by the aggregator
+Protocol parameters coordinate valid multi-signature production and are served by the aggregator.

-- integrity: Yes (tampering protocol parameters can lead a signer to produce invalid signatures)
+- Integrity: Yes (tampering with them could lead to invalid signatures)

 Mithril genesis signing key

-The corresponding signing key is stored in IOG's VaultWarden, and used only once, when the genesis certificate is generated.
+The genesis signing key is stored in IOG’s VaultWarden and used only once to generate the genesis certificate.

-- availability: No (?
-The key is not needed unless a re-genesis process is required, but then a new key could be used instead?)
+- Availability: No (not needed unless a re-genesis process is required; a new key could be used in that case).

 Era configuration files

-The Mithril Network Upgrade Strategy ADR explains how Mithril eras are used to activate a feature on all the nodes of the network at a specific epoch boundary.
+The Mithril network upgrade strategy describes how Mithril eras activate features on all nodes at specific epoch boundaries.

-The era reader Era address is used by signers to extract information about the current Mithril Era which defines the structure of snapshots and therefore signatures.
-It is stored in GitHub and only modifiable through an approved merged PR
+An era address is used by signers to identify the current Mithril era, which defines the structure of snapshots and signatures.
+It is stored in GitHub and is only modifiable via a merged PR.

 Era activation

-The current and next (if any) eras are announced on-chain with an era activation marker (see ADR https://mithril.network/doc/adr/4#era-activation-marker).
+The current and next (if any) eras are announced on-chain with an era activation marker.
+(See ADR.)

 Era verification key

-Era verification key is stored in GitHub and only modifiable through an approved merged PR.
+The era verification key is in GitHub and is only modifiable through a merged PR.

 Era signing key

-The corresponding signing key is stored in IOG's VaultWarden, and used only when a new era is announced or activated.
+This key is stored in IOG’s VaultWarden and used only when a new era is announced or activated.

 Client-side only assets

-These are the assets that are relevant only when downloading and verifying certificates and artifacts (aka snapshots).
+These assets matter only when downloading and verifying certificates and artifacts (for example, snapshots).

 Mithril certificate verification process

-- integrity: No (the snapshots and certificates are assumed to be secure, integrity is inherent to the protocol)
+- Integrity: No (snapshots and certificates are assumed to be secure by protocol design)

 Mithril certificates

-- availability: No (Certificates are just a fallback, a Cardano node client can always retrieve the information from the Cardano network itself, albeit much more slowly)
+- Availability: No (certificates are a fallback; a Cardano node client can retrieve data from the network, albeit more slowly).

 Mithril artifacts

-Mithril artifacts are produced by the aggregator specifically for the type of data being signed (e.g. a compressed snapshot archive of the Cardano node database).
-Mithril aggregator maintains artifacts to be served to clients.
+Mithril artifacts are generated by the aggregator for specific data types (for example, a compressed snapshot of a Cardano node database).
+The aggregator hosts these artifacts for client retrieval.

-- integrity: No (the snapshots are verified against their associated certificate to establish their authenticity)
+- Integrity: No (they are verified against their certificate)

 Mithril genesis verification key

-Mithril genesis verification key is stored in GitHub and only modifiable through an approved merged PR
+The genesis verification key is stored in GitHub and is only modifiable through an approved PR.

-- This list of threat and mitigations is not exhaustive.
+- This list of threats and mitigations is not exhaustive.

-- Developers portal already provides thorough documentation on how to harden a linux-based host to run cardano-node .
+- Developer Portal already provides thorough documentation on hardening a Linux-based host to run

 Resource exhaustion on Cardano relay